lamsalsamip1/Meroshare-Portfolio-Scraping-Bot/README.md

 3) Click on My Portfolio Tab
 4) Calculate number of rows and columns of portfolio table
 5) Loop through the table with a nested loop
-6) Format those values(removing commas), and write it to required location of excel file by indexing the sheet through loop variables.
+6) Format those values(removing commas), and write it to required location of excel file by indexing the sheet through loop variables (row and column values).